microsoft/WhatTheHack/xxx-RockPaperScissorsBoom/Student/Challenge-01.md

 ## Tips

-- Run `docker-compose up --build -d` from the folder where the `docker-compose.yaml` file is to build & run the Docker images locally.
+- Run `docker compose up --build -d` from the folder where the `docker-compose.yaml` file is to build & run the Docker images locally.